Protests across UK oppose ‘heinous’ Rwanda migrant deportation policy

 All candidates competing to replace Boris Johnson have pledged to keep the Rwanda policy if they become Conservative Party leader.

-Clare Moseley, Care4Calais CEO, said: “We know that many people oppose the shockingly brutal Rwanda plan and we are delighted to see so many of them making their voices heard today.
+Clare Moseley, Care4Calais CEO, said: “Many people oppose the shockingly brutal Rwanda plan and we are delighted to see so many of them making their voices heard today.

 “We have seen up close the human cost of locking people up and telling them they will be sent to Rwanda.